Jeremiah Mee

 Jeremiah Mee (29 March 1889 – 8 May 1953), was a member of the Royal Irish Constabulary (RIC) and leader of the Listowel Mutiny in 1920.

 Early life

 Mee was born in the townland of Knockauns East, near Glenamaddy, County Galway.
 He was the fourth child of John Mee and Ellen née Mee; he had four brothers and four sisters.
-He left school at the age of 12 and worked on his father’s farm until he joined the Royal Irish Constabulary (RIC).
+He left school at the age of 12 and worked on his father's farm until he joined the Royal Irish Constabulary (RIC).

 Mee joined the RIC on 16 August 1910, aged 19.
 He was first stationed in Kesh, County Sligo in 1911.
-Following that he served in Collooney, Geevagh, Ballintogher and Grange, all in Co.
-Sligo.
+Following that he served in Collooney, Geevagh, Ballintogher and Grange, all in County Sligo.

 Mutiny

 Mee was initially stationed in Listowel in 1919.
 In June 1920 the transfer of fourteen constables was ordered from Listowel barracks as the military were to take control.
 The constables at Listowel, led by Mee, refused the transfers as they felt military intervention unnecessary in the area.